sueszli/fast-snek/README.md

 the community is actively working on this by either trying to introduce multiple sub-interpreters [^subint1] [^subint2] or making the GIL optional [^nogil1] [^nogil2] [^nogil3].

-until then, we can:
+until then, we can use some of the workarounds introduced below.

-- use superset programming languages [^superset1] [^superset2]
-- use different python implementations, like jit interpreters [^PyPy]
-- use the `multiprocessing` standard library
-- use c-python interop

 <br><br>